-On the second Tuesday of every month from 2 to 4pm.
-Sometimes the monthly meeting is scheduled elsewhere because of an activity.
-Be sure to check the Monthly Newsletter when posted online to be sure before you come!
+On the second Thursday of every even month from 2 to 4pm.
+Sometimes the meeting is scheduled elsewhere because of an activity.
+Be sure to check the Newsletter when posted online to be sure before you come!

-The monthly meetings are held at the Glendale Library, 5959 W Brown Street in Glendale (85302).
+The meetings are held at the Glendale office of ABIL, located at 6829 North 57th Avenue, Glendale, AZ 85301.
 Remember sometimes because of an activity the meeting is held elsewhere – be sure to check the newsletter for the final word.

 VOICE Mission Statement and Philosophies

-Our Mission Statement is boldly and blantently borrowed (with permission) from Upward Motions (Randy Werner’s disability company):
+Our Mission Statement is boldly and blatently borrowed (with permission) from Upward Motions (Randy Werner’s disability company):

 “VOICE, as a support organization, works to Empower all individuals with disabilities by showing compassion, respect, understanding and encouragement, and by offering direction and support.
 We are dedicated to working along side of and being a resource for individuals with disabilities.”